Remco28/folder_declutter/NEXT_STEPS.md

 # Next Steps for Desktop Sorter

 ## Bugs
-- [x] Sometimes dragging into "Recycle Bin" doesn't refresh the page.
-Icon will persist after being removed.
-Refreshing will show it was moved correctly.
-(Fixed 2025‑09‑15 via PIDL‑first shell notifications with PATHW fallback.)
-- [x] The tooltips need to appear over the main app.
-(Fixed 2025‑09‑15 via centralized tooltip helper.)

 ## Maintenance
 - [ ] Light to moderate clean up of code